 Once the folding paper fan was introduced into ancient Chinese society, it was immediately adopted.
-Everyone had to have a folded paper fan.
+Everyone had to have a folding paper fan.
 Fans were embroidered and painted and decorated and hung.
-It was more than a fad.
-It soon became a national activity - nearly everyone made and carried gorgeously decorated folding paper fans.
+For a while it was a fad, but it soon became a national activity - nearly everyone made and carried gorgeously decorated folding paper fans.

 Fans remained so popular that there are now over 500 types of fans.
 Fans of all sorts are still wildly popular in China today.